Integrated Tools Enhance Distributed Development

 Summary:

 When I look at the prospect of a distributed development effort, it scares me.
-So much depends on having the right people, good communicators, in the right places.
-So much depends on merging of cultures successfully.
-But more and more distributed development is taking place.
+So much depends on having the right people and good communicators, all in the right places.
+It also depends on the successful merging of cultures, but more and more distributed development is taking place.

 • Communication and meetings